All Episodes

 That's the Newt stuff.

-Yeah, it was kind or gentler.
+Yeah, it was kinder gentler.

-Thousand Points of Light.
+Thousand points of light.

 I was number 732.

-If you remember, I was number 732 of the Thousand Points of Light.
+If you remember, I was number 732 of the thousand points of light.

-I even I even printed a certificate.
+I even printed a certificate.

 So I printed my own certificate.

-I was number 732 at a thousand points of light.
+I was number 732 at 1,000 points of light.

-Obama lands in Arizona, and perfunctorily, the governor shows up on the tarmac to greet Obama and they went at it.
+Obama lands in Arizona, and perfunctorily, the governor shows up on the tarmac to greet Obama, and they went at it.

 And she pointing her finger at him.

-He walks away from her at a heated discussion.
+He walks away from her.

-And never said, what happened here?
+And every said, what happened here?

 What is this all about?

-And apparently she has let Obama have it in a book.
+And apparently, she has let Obama have it in a book.

 Don't forget he is suing her and her state over their attempts to enforce essentially federal immigration laws.